 Proinflammatory cytokines (eg, tumor necrosis factor-alpha, interleukin-1) may be responsible for some changes.

-Interpretation of abnormal thyroid function test results in ill patients is complicated by the effects of various drugs, including the iodine-rich contrast agents and amiodarone, which impairs the peripheral conversion of T4 to T3, and by drugs such as dopamine and corticosteroids, which decrease pituitary secretion of TSH, resulting in low serum TSH levels and subsequent decreased T4 secretion.
+Interpretation of abnormal thyroid function test results in ill patients is complicated by the effects of various medications, including the iodine-rich contrast agents and amiodarone, which impair the peripheral conversion of T4 to T3, and by medications such as dopamine and corticosteroids, which decrease pituitary secretion of TSH, resulting in low serum TSH levels and subsequent decreased T4 secretion.

 Pearls & Pitfalls